olga-od-ua/hello_ireland/TESTING.md

 The "The type attribute is unnecessary for JavaScript resources." warning was left unchanged as it is has a vital role in the code.

-The error "Element li not allowed as child of element nav in this context" which was fixed by wrapping each list element of the mobile-top-header.html in an unordered list elements.
+The error "Element li not allowed as child of element nav in this context" which was fixed by wrapping each list element of the mobile-top-header.html in an unordered list element.

 ### **CSS**: